What is Pantethine?

 - LDL-cholesterol (the so-called “bad cholesterol”) levels

-- Increasing HDL (“good cholestrerol”) levels in several clinical trials.
+- Increasing HDL (“good cholesterol”) levels in several clinical trials.

 Most studies have been smaller but the accumulated number of them becomes impressive.
 In a 16-week study of 24 menopausal women with high cholesterol, pantethine yielded significant reductions of total cholesterol, LDL, and LDL/HDL ratio.
 Another study of pantethine in 7 children and 65 adults with high cholesterol and/or high triglycerides showed a significant reduction in total cholesterol, LDL, and triglycerides- as well as a substantial increase in HDL.

 In another illustrative clinical trial, researchers examined the effect of oral treatment with pantethine on 20 patients with elevated cholesterol and triglycerides.
 They found significant decreases of total cholesterol, LDL, and triglycerides, with increased levels of HDL.

 Pantethine also has the advantage of being an effective treatment for high cholesterol while avoiding the undesirable side effects of synthetic lipid-lowering drugs.
 In fact, there appears to be no toxicity or side effects from pantethine, making an attractive and natural treatment alternative.
 Pantethine has been used for the past 30 years in Japan, where it is approved as a pharmaceutical agent for the purpose of increasing HDL-C, the “good cholesterol” needed by the body to maintain a healthy heart.